tgagor/template-dockerfiles/README.md

   -c, --config string   Path to the configuration file (required) -d, --delete          Delete templated Dockerfiles after successful building -h, --help            help for td
+  -i, --image string    Limit the build to a single image
-      --parallel int    Specify the number of threads to use, defaults to number of CPUs (default 20) -p, --push            Push Docker images after building -s, --squash          Squash images to reduce size (experimental) -t, --tag string      Tag to use as the image version
+      --parallel int    Specify the number of threads to use, defaults to number of CPUs (default 8) -p, --push            Push Docker images after building -s, --squash          Squash images to reduce size (experimental) -t, --tag string      Tag to use as the image version